ajaynegi45/Investment-Calculator/README.md

 We're always happy to hear from our contributors and users.

 If you have feedback or suggestions for how we can improve the project, please let us know.
-You can reach out to us on the project's issue tracker or through [email](mailto:contact@ajaynegi.co).
+You can reach out to us on the project's issue tracker
 ## Thankyou ❤️
 Thank you for your interest in the Dividend Income Investment Calculator! ❤️